dtinblack/dtinblack.github.io/_posts/2016-06-26-nobel-prize-mathematics.md

 ---
 layout: post
-title: “The Noble Prize for Mathematics is …”
+title: “The Nobel Prize for Mathematics is …”
 description: "The case for a Mathematics Nobel Prize."
 modified: 2017-06-26
 tags: [Mathematics, Nobel Prize]
 ---

 <p>
-Dear Noble Prize Committee Members,
+Dear Nobel Prize Committee Members,
 </p>

 For many years I have read the lectures given by the Noble Prize winners.
 They are a great